 Too often decisions are made on the adequacy of airflow/air volume without monitoring the worker’s exposure to the paint emissions.

 The ideal situation is to monitor the worker for the contents of the paint (consult the Safety Data Sheets-SDS) and measure the Capture Velocity/Face Velocity and Exhaust Volume (Q=AV) of the booth at the same time.

 Industrial Ventilation Manual, Volume I-Design, American Conference of Governmental Industrial Hygienists (ACGIH), 29th Edition, 2016.

-Our primary service areas for spray booth testing are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Fort Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for spray booth testing are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.